oracle/tribuo/docs/Security.md

 In Tribuo 4.3 we introduced protobuf based serialization for all supported Java serializable types.
 This is the preferred serialization mechanism, and Java serialization support will be removed in the next major release of Tribuo.
+In the 4.3 series it is still necessary to set the deserialization filter on the process when using protobuf based serialization as liblinear internally uses Java serialization from byte arrays stored in the protobuf.

 ## Database access
 Tribuo provides a SQL interface that can load data via a JDBC connection.
 As